Skip to main content

 Every automation has two parts:

-To create an automation, select Automations from the left and click Create automation.
+1. Select Automations from the left and click New automation.

 Did this answer your question?